Skip to content

 JSON Message Format

-Each BGP message is represented as a JSON array with the following structure:
+Each BGP message is a JSON array with up to 6 elements:

 Index Name Type Description